-Materials testing is an important part of product development and quality testing for a host of different products in a diverse range of industries, including aerospace, automotive, food, beverage, medical, pharmaceutical, power, oil and gas.
+Materials testing is an important part of product development and quality testing for a host of different products in a diverse range of industries, including aerospace, automotive, food, beverage, medical, pharmaceutical, power, oil, and gas.

 While testing of a component or a section of a product is frequently adequate, it may be necessary to test the complete product.
-This can create difficulties if the product is itself large.
-However, Lloyd Instruments, manufacturer of the ‘Plus’ series of material testing machines has a number of solutions to address this challenge.
+This can create difficulties if the product is large.
+However, Lloyd Instruments, manufacturer of the ‘Plus’ series of material testing machines have a number of solutions to address this challenge.

 Even standard machines can readily accommodate large samples (Figure 1).
 Maximum crosshead travel ranges from 500 mm for the single column benchtop LFPlus instrument to 1295 mm for the twin column LR300K floor standing machine.
-Extended versions of the instruments are also available and for extra large samples, such as complete car seats for children, compression cages are available.
+Extended versions of the instruments are also available and for extra-large samples, such as complete car seats for children, compression cages are available.

-A special ‘pogo’ version of the instruments gives added versatility and this is illustrated through a case study, with the testing of three dimensional nailing plates at CERAM Building Technology.
+A special ‘pogo’ version of the instruments gives added versatility and this is illustrated through a case study, with the testing of three-dimensional nailing plates at CERAM Building Technology.

 Extended column versions of the ‘Plus’ range of material testing instruments offer increased crosshead travel (Figure 2) and are available for testing larger or non-standard shaped samples and for high elongation, ductile materials such as plastics or rubber or longer than normal test specimens.

 Extended crosshead travel ranges from 750 mm for the single column 1kN LFPlus materials testing machine up to 1620 mm for the twin column LR100KPlus and LR150KPlus machines with 100kN and 150kN capacities respectively.

 In addition, the LFPlus machine can accommodate large samples or fixtures due to a deep throat measuring 175 mm and by fitting an expanded work table to the instrument.